Miaonster/Lagom-for-jekyll-bootstrap/README.md

 # Lagom for Jekyll-boostrap

-Lagom-Theme is a jekyll-boostrap version of [lagom](https://github.com/swanson/lagom).
+Lagom-for-jekyll-bootstrap is a jekyll-boostrap version of [lagom](https://github.com/swanson/lagom).
 It's a theme for jekyll-boostrap, you can install it easily.

 ### Installation